aabhiyann/talkifydocs/talkifydocs-marketing/04-dev-to-medium.md

 # TalkifyDocs: Building an AI-Powered PDF Assistant with Next.js, OpenAI, and Pinecone

 **TL;DR:** I built **TalkifyDocs**, an AI-powered PDF assistant where users upload documents and then chat with them in natural language.
-Under the hood it uses Next.js 14, Prisma, Kinde, Stripe, UploadThing, OpenAI, Pinecone, and LangChain.
+Under the hood it uses Next.js 14, Prisma, Clerk, Stripe, UploadThing, OpenAI, Pinecone, and LangChain.
 This post breaks down the architecture, key challenges, and what I learned about building production AI apps beyond “just call the OpenAI API”.

 🔗 **[Live Demo](https://YOUR-TALKIFYDOCS-URL)**
 💻 **[Source Code](https://github.com/YOUR_USERNAME/talkifydocs)**